 The results of the second National Employee Mental Wellbeing Survey, produced in partnership with YouGov.
 It reveals that although there has been progress since 2016, many people with mental health issues are unable to seek help from colleagues or managers.

-Compared to previous generations, younger workers are more likely to be in work characterised by contractual flexibility, from part-time or temporary work to overqualification or self-employment—and this can be a risk to their mental health.
+Younger workers are more likely to be in part-time, flexible or temporary work, overqualified or self-employed—and this contractual flexibility can be a risk to their mental health.
+This report outlines the problem and the opportunities to take action.